Counselling Interns

 Types of therapy offered: A blend of solution-focused, experiential, narrative, and Acceptance and Commitment Therapy.

-Ages or Specific groups of clients: Adolescent and adult clients, particularly those who are LGBTQ+ or are exploring gender and sexual orientation.
+Ages or Specific groups of clients: Adult clients, particularly those who are LGBTQ+ or are exploring gender and sexual orientation.

 Group, Family, couple or individuals: Individuals